chenwyi2/kubeloadbalancer/README.md

 ## Examples

-Use Service's names to answer lookups in the zone `md-pv.saicmotortest.com.`.
+Use Service's Status.loadbalancer.ingress.ip to answer ServiceName lookups in the zone `md-pv.saicmotortest.com.`.

 ```
 md-pv.saicmotortest.com:53 {